BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 }
 ```

-Now there's only one problem left, in case the the ball is directly in the middle of the paddle, how can the model know where should it go **UP** or **DOWN** ?<br>
+Now there's only one problem left, in case the ball is directly in the middle of the paddle, how can the model know whether it should go **UP** or **DOWN** ?<br>

 <p align = "center">
     <img src="./images/Middle_state_stiched.jpg" alt="Example of the ball being in the middle of the paddle." style="width:50%;"/>
 </p>

 How should a decision be made in this state?<br>
-From what we see the ball could be going up or down and there's no way to tell.<br>
+From what we see, the ball could be going up or down, and there's no way to tell.<br>
-But we can add a factor here that change's everything, we could factor in the balls *speed*.<br>
+But we can add a factor here that changes everything, we could factor in the ball's *speed*.<br>

 <p align = "center">
     <img src="./images/ball_vectors.png" alt="Ball vector analysis" style="width:40%;"/>